Arrangements for the admission of disabled pupils

 We endeavour through this approach to provide an environment where our children are;

-When children are identified on the SEND register they receive the quality first teaching in the classroom but also have additional support in the areas identified by their Pupil Passport.
+When children are identified on the SEND register they receive the quality first teaching in the classroom but also have additional support in the areas identified by their Wave 2 intervention plan or wave 3 Individual Learning Plan (ILP).
 This is an individual approach to learning where skills are developed in the most appropriate way for that child.

 The provision at Lilleshall School is evaluated through a range of strategies including:

 What support will there be for my child’s overall wellbeing?

 The school is a member of the Telford and Wrekin Future in Mind Project.
 This provides CPD for staff to ensure we meet the emotional needs and wellbeing of our pupils effectively.
 The school also directly employs an Early Intervention Worker who supports children with emotional, social and mental health.
 The children are all able to access the " Talk it Tuesday" session where a teaching assistant, trained in mindfulness, is available for pupils to meet at lunch time and talk about any issues they are worried about linked to school or home.
 The school has also invested in the PSHE Jigsaw programme which is a curriculum that has comprehensive coverage of lessons supporting emotional health and well being of primary age children.

 What is the pastoral, medical and social support available in the school?

 The school meets all the statutory requirements for medical needs.
 Including a high number of Paediatric First Aiders.
 Staff are also trained to provide the administration of medication and forms are available for parents to fill in.
 Children with complex medical needs would be supported by qualified staff in school and outside agencies, working closely together.

 Social support is provided internally by Teachers and Teaching Assistants, should more support be required the Early Intervention Worker will be allocated and Behaviour Support Agencies may be contacted.